myConsciousness/atproto.dart/packages/atproto/README.md

 This package provides the most basic features of [AT Protocol](https://atproto.com/docs).
 If you want to use [Bluesky](https://blueskyweb.xyz)'s API, please use [bluesky](https://pub.dev/packages/bluesky)!

-Also, the core HTTP request portion of this package is also provided in the [atproto_core](https://pub.dev/packages/atproto_core) package.
+Also, the core HTTP request portion of this package is also provided in the [atproto_core](https://pub.dev/packages/atproto_core) and [xrpc](https://pub.dev/packages/xrpc) packages.

 ## 1.1.
 Features 💎